waleedalmadhab/search_choices/README.md

 * displayItem Function with parameters: item, selected returning Widget to be displayed in the search list.
 * dialogBox whether the search should be displayed as a dialog box or as a menu below the selected value if any.
 * menuConstraints BoxConstraints used to define the zone where to display the search menu.
 Example: BoxConstraints.tight(Size.fromHeight(250)) .
 Not to be used for dialogBox = true.
+* readOnly bool whether to let the user choose the value to select or just present the selected value if any.
+* menuBackgroundColor Color background color of the menu whether in dialog box or menu mode.

 #### Multiple choice constructor